hammadpathan/bcceditor/README.md

 ## Credits

-Created by: Lethal / 1plus1equalswindow_ and JulietCat
+Created by: Me and JulietCat
 Inspired by: csehydrogen and beeven

 ## License